ChristianHeimke/guides/administration.md

 * Freely add logging/monitoring/log checks
 * Every server should be accessible by at least two people/organisations
 * Use an appropriate log level, don't clutter the logs with unnecessary data
+* use a separate partition for /var to avoid that the logs are full fill your root partition